 There may be tourism and recreation facilities such as campgrounds, hostels, cottages, fishing lodges or recreational club facilities.
 Commercial tourism and recreation activities include guiding and outfitting, filming and photography.
 There may also be educational, skill-building or life-enriching programs such as winter survival classes and youth camps.

 Parks legislation outlines which activities are permitted or prohibited in parks.
 Camping permits are used to manage camping in Alberta's parks.
 Day use activities like hiking, biking and picnicking don't require special permission.
-Other activities (for example special events, guided commercial trips, industrial activity fulfilling existing commitments, research) require a disposition or contract from Alberta Tourism, Parks & Recreation.
+Other activities (for example special events, guided commercial trips, industrial activity fulfilling existing commitments, research) require a disposition or contract from Alberta Environment & Parks.

 Parks may host special events like sporting competitions, festivals, weddings and retreats.